carelvwyk/bitgo-docs/index.html.md

 to generate a new receiving address for each new incoming transaction, in order to help maximize privacy.

+BitGo SDK 4.0.0 and later use SegWit addresses by default.
+SegWit addresses are derived on 10-chain for SegWit receive addresses and 11-chain for SegWit change addresses.

 ```shell
 CHAIN=0
 WALLETID="3GonoRKFSzcqJCktZPA2NHDd3jJoH4154o"